RagnaGerretsen/demo-openapi/README.md

   - To use the endpoint simply call the generated method (with the OperationId you used) from the API client class

+Using the starters:
+- There is a parent starters "demo-starters" which holds the starter modules (including a library as an example --> this should a separate project however for simplicity it's added there)
+- In the pom define the parent as the starters project
+- Import the different modules that you want to use
+- When using the starter annotations you can choose which to use (if there would be more, in this demo there's just one) and you can enable the annotation in your AppConfiguration - see interceptor annotation for an example

+Using a generic library:
+- It's like using any other dependency except you have created it yourself for use across teams